apache/lucene-solr/solr/README.md

 Getting Started
 ---------------

+All the following commands are entered from the "solr" directory which should be just below the install directory

-To start Solr for the first time after installation, simply do:
+To start Solr for the first time after installation, simply enter:

 ```
   bin/solr start